snstac/aprscot/README.rst

    :alt: Screenshot of APRS PLI in ATAK..
    :target: https://raw.githubusercontent.com/ampledata/aprscot/main/docs/screenshot_1637083240_16797.png

-The ``aprscot`` "APRS to Cursor On Target (COT) Gateway" transforms APRS Frames into COT Position Location Information (PLI) Points, compatible with Situational Awareness (SA) and Common Operating Picture (COP) applications such as Android Team Awareness Kit (ATAK), WinTAK, RaptorX, COPERS, et al.
+The ``aprscot`` "APRS to Cursor On Target (COT) Gateway" provides beyond line-of-sight blue force tracking capabilities using commercial off the shelf components.
+This gateway uses the Automatic Packet Reporting System (APRS) and APRS-IS network to forward APRS position reports to Cursor On Target (COT) clients such as the Android Team Awareness Kit (ATAK), WinTAK, et al. Other situational awareness & common operating picture platforms are supported through use of COT, such as TAKX & COPERS.

+APRS Frames can also be transformed or callsigns normalized before forwarding as COT.
+Almost any network destination is available, including TCP & UDP Mulitcast.

 Features of ``aprscot``: